 - The [~]# indicates the directory you are currently looking at/working in ([~] meaning home) and the end of the prompt (# indicating you are logged in as a superuser).

-- The copy command.
-Tells the server to copy the file to a new file with a different name, or the same name but in a different location (path).
+- The copy command tells the server to copy the file to a new file with a different name, or the same name but to a different location (path).